 Both the FZ1000 and the RX10 have zoom lenses build in.
 The FZ1000 has a 25-400mm f/2.8-4.0 optic and the RX10 offers a 24-200mm f/2.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Sony provides a wider angle of view at the short end than the Panasonic, but less tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

 Both the FZ1000 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the FZ1000 was followed by the Panasonic FZ2500.

 So what is the bottom line?
-Is the Panasonic FZ1000 better than the Sony RX10 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic FZ1000 or the Sony RX10 – has the upper hand?
+The listing below highlights the relative strengths of the two models.